ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

   set i := i + 1;
 ```

-Note: the CQL JSON output includes extra information about procedure arguments
+>NOTE: the CQL JSON output includes extra information about procedure arguments
-if they originated as part of a shape bundle do identify the shape source
+>if they originated as part of a shape bundle do identify the shape source
-for tools that might need that information.
+>for tools that might need that information.

 ### The COLUMNS/LIKE construct in the SELECT statement